 Large quantities of money are hoarded because of its store of value property.
 However, significant changes in prices can make money fail to outlive its usefulness as a store of value.
 Notably, in the case of rising inflation, the purchasing power reduces, and a cost is imposed on the holders of money; hence, the liquidity constraint will be binding.

 Other Examples of Stores of Values

-Until 1993, the U.S. was a gold standard country, meaning that it used gold to back its reserves.
-Investors could redeem their dollars for a specific ounce of gold.
+Until 1993, the U.S. was a gold standard country, which means that it used gold to back its reserves.
+Investors could redeem their dollars for an amount of gold.
 The end of the gold standard concept gave the Federal Reserve even more power to influence macro factors such as inflation, unemployment rates, and economic outputs.
-Afterward, the U.S. implemented fiat currency, which is a type of currency issued by the government but lacks intrinsic value.
+Afterward, the U.S. implemented a fiat currency, which is a legal tender issued by the government but is not backed by a commodity.

 Currency is a government-issued legal tender and a standard for debt repayment.
 A reasonably robust currency is the bloodline for a country’s economic well-being.
 A nation’s legal tender must be robust enough to facilitate labor, trade, savings, and expenditure.

 Some economists view cryptocurrencies, such as bitcoin and ethereum, as a good store of value.
 Their features – such as scarcity, divisibility, decentralized security network, and as a holder of transfer of value – make it a good store of value.

 CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.